 In fact, I’m sure its low price and extremely simple preparation were some of the major reasons it gained so much popularity (the taste… not so much!).

 With a few simple and equally inexpensive real-food ingredients, you can replace the pre-packaged one-pan meals with more nutritious options.
 Certainly, you could use organic, gluten-free noodles or shirataki noodles, in place of the regular noodles in these types of one-pan meals, but this recipe is perfect for using various types of vegetable noodles.

 I often use our spiralizer to slice zucchini into thin noodles for this recipe (if you don’t have a spirazlier- get one! they do magic tricks in getting kids to love making and eating vegetables!)

 Another benefit to this recipe is how easy and fast it is to prepare.
-My kids love that they can help prepare this recipe (and the older kids can now prepare this all on their own without my help!)
+My kids love that they can help prepare this recipe (and the older kids can now prepare this all on their own without my help!).

 This simple stir fry is a regular in our meal planning rotation and is also my go-to for busy nights when I don’t have anything else ready to cook.

-- Heat skillet over medium high heat.
+- Heat a skillet over medium high heat.

 - Top with any desired toppings and enjoy!